chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     export TC_WORKSPACE=<TC2_WORKSPACE>

-For FVP with buildroot, boot the FVP model to buildroot as you normally would making user user networking is enabled.
+For FVP with buildroot, boot the FVP model to buildroot as you normally would, making sure user networking is enabled:
 ::

 	exekall run lisa.tests.scheduler.eas_behaviour  --conf <path to target_conf_linux.yml>